 It’s been said, “Good judgment comes from experience and experience comes from bad judgment.”
 My first experience with cost escalation clauses in home sales contracts was through bad judgment, but it provided a valuable first-hand lesson of what not to do that has stuck with me ever since.

-Checklist: Do You Need an Escalation Clause?
+Checklist: Do You Need an Escalation Clause in Your Contracts?

 As builders today face rising costs, nearly half have either considered or started using escalation clauses to help balance them, according to recent research from the National Association of Home Builders (NAHB).
 Here’s a checklist of lessons I learned, which you can use to help determine whether using an escalation clause is a good business decision: